carbon-language/carbon-lang/docs/design/generics/generic-to-template.md

 var Vector(Bool): v = MakeShortVector(True);
 ```

+Note that this problem occurs here as a result of _overloading_.
+In general the
+concerns are not restricted to templates, but anything that branches based on
+additional type information than what is captured in the constraints on the
+generic.

 What we don't want is the option #1 behavior of instantiating `Vector(T)` using
 some type `T != Bool`.
 Instead we have two choices: option A rejects this code,
 and option B accepts it.